What is a Full-Stack Web Developer?

-- They take the complete responsibility of the project assigned to them by the organization.
+- They take complete responsibility for the project assigned to them by the organization.

-- They are highly cost-effective as they have knowledge in both front-end and back-end technologies.
+- They are highly cost-effective as they have knowledge of both front-end and back-end technologies.
 It further helps in the reduction of project costs considerably.

 - They make on-time and quicker project deliveries and provides ideal and effective results.